hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 True.
 Diversity covers more ground (in both senses: more followers and more application domains), in the end getting a part of global audience away from mainstream languages and their complexity.
 Good job!

 [8:19:51](#0-TNtCcGpi3QorW_yuQvEG2PiRZoOQs1XpjHHJg1iLk) <drkameleon (Yanis Zafir√≥pulos)>:
 @hiiamboris Couldn't agree more.
 I could name an endless list of less-than-optimal but ultra-mainstream languages that I would definitely not mind at all, if they got less attention.
-And if the reason for that is Red, or Arturo, or both, it's not an issue. Ì†ΩÌ∏â
+And if the reason for that is Red, or Arturo, or both, it's not an issue. üòâ

 [8:20:05](#wn6xHZRW292hIY13OFz9jnr7zFBXOpEadu29s0KBu18) <drkameleon (Yanis Zafir√≥pulos)>:
 * @hiiamboris Couldn't agree more.
 I could name an endless list of less-than-optimal but ultra-mainstream languages that I would definitely not mind at all if they got less attention.
 And if the reason for that is Red, or Arturo, or both, it's not an issue. ;)